 Signs Your Child May Have Head Lice

 The first sign of head lice in children is often excessive itching around the scalp, ears, and neck.
 To manually inspect your child for lice, part their hair and observe their scalp for small white or yellow-brown specks attached to the hair shafts.
-If you see any small, sesame seed looking things attached to your child’s hair, these are likely nits, or lice eggs in their shell casings.
+If you see any small, sesame-seed-looking things attached to your child’s hair, they are likely nits, or lice eggs in their shell casings.
 While some people may be able to see adult lice crawling around their child’s head, they can be especially difficult to spot due to their tiny size and quick movements.

 According to the Centers for Disease Control and Prevention (CDC), it can take up to six weeks for your child to experience symptoms of lice.
 For immediate lice removal services in Houston, call Lice Treatment Solutions today!